 Hi ThingWorx users,

 Trying to manage your ThingWorx application artifacts in a CI process?
 Wondering who changed that line of code in your Thing Service?
 Trying to see what your Mashup looked like last release?
 Time to Git excited!
-PTC now offers a Git Backup Extension, available on the PTC Marketplace, to offer a stronger integration with the Git source repository.
+Introducing the Git Backup Extension, an open-source tool available here to offer a stronger integration with the Git source repository.
 This Git feature can push or pull code and artifacts (like entities, data exports or extension dependencies) to your Git repository.

 Here are some highlights of how this works within ThingWorx: